phovea/phovea.github.io/tutorials/data_structure.md

 #### Usage

-Tables in Caleydo Web are implementations of the [ITable](http://caleydo.gehlenborg.com/builds/lib/docs/interfaces/_caleydo_core_table_.itable.html) interface.
+Tables in Phovea are implementations of the [ITable](http://caleydo.gehlenborg.com/builds/lib/docs/interfaces/_caleydo_core_table_.itable.html) interface.
 An attribute worth mentioning is the `rowtype`, which specifies the id type of the rows.
 Many methods of the table such as `data(range)`´, `rows(range)`, or `view(range)` work similar to the matrix methods, using ranges as parameters and promises for return values.
 The main difference is how columns are handled: `cols(range)` returns a promise to an array of [vector](#vector) objects, one vector for each column.
 Here is a usage example:

 ```javascript